Revision process for rules governing use of State Parks, State Recreation Areas, Waysides, State Trails, and Forest Lands

 Preparation of proposed rule and Statement of Need and Reasonableness (SONAR)

 Another step in the rulemaking process is to prepare the revised/proposed rule and SONAR that describes why each rule revision is needed and reasonable.
-The DNR will develop the draft rule and SONAR in the first half of 2016.
+The DNR has been working on the draft rule and SONAR, and anticipates having them ready for public review in early 2020.

 Publish the Rule and SONAR in the State Register